Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 Cafe at Halfway Guesthouse

 The next day, I did the short and comparatively easy hike from there to Jiantang Village or “Middle Gorge” (2 hours), then a very tough side hike down to Tiger Leaping Stone at the riverside (2 hours return), for a total of four hours of hiking on Day 2.
+(2026 update: This side hike has since been totally closed).

 Finally, I retrieved my luggage (I explain the new luggage pick-up location at the end of the article) and caught the bus to Shangri-La.